qznc/d-tut/source/memory.rst

 You could also access ``malloc`` and ``free`` from libc directly and thus circumvent the garbage collector.
 D provides all mechanisms for RAII like C++.

 There is no compiler/language support for Reference Counting.
+However, you could implement the necessary boilerplate with structs yourself.

 .. seealso::
    http://dlang.org/memory.html